Our story

 CoST was launched as a global initiative in 2012 with the support of the World Bank and grew out of lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in public infrastructure in eight countries.

 The CoST pilot looked specifically at how a multi-stakeholder approach could increase transparency and accountability in the delivery of infrastructure projects.
-It assessed a total of 100 projects both large and small and those which provided essential public services for citizens such as roads, housing, water, flood protection, education and health.
+It assessed a total of 100 large and small projects which provided essential public services for citizens such as roads, housing, water, flood protection, education and health.

 Each of the eight pilot countries established a Multi-Stakeholder Group (MSG) comprising members from government, the private sector and civil society organisations, who, supported by a national coordinator, carried out three key activities:

-The pilot demonstrated that the CoST approach can be applied across differing contexts and across various government systems and infrastructure sub-sectors.
+The pilot demonstrated that our approach can be applied across differing contexts and across various government systems and infrastructure sub-sectors.
 It also taught us important lessons that we have used to apply CoST on a broad scale.

 Key lessons learnt can be found in:

-For further information on specific country pilot outcomes take a look at these CoST Briefing Notes.
+For further information on specific country pilot outcomes take a look at these Success Stories.